The Community Connecting team assist customers to find out more about their local community and how they can access some of the following.

 Friendships can be supported for all sorts of reasons, some examples may include: Gym sessions, fitness classes, swimming, café visits, meeting in each other's home, cinema visits, pubs, evening classes, and dog walking.

 They would be supported in the same way as voluntary positions and activities.

 Once you have settled into your new friendship your Community Coordinator will have a chat with you to review it and then fade away to leave you to it.

-A 12 week programme of one session per week (four sessions with a focus on the community, followed by eight sessions on preparation for paid employment).
+Alongside the Wiltshire supported internship Community Connecting can offer a 12 week programme of one session per week (four sessions with a focus on the community, followed by eight sessions on preparation for paid employment).
 Sessions include:

 |Hobbies and interests||Friendships||Travel|